heinous-cs-ppl/DigestiveDisasterTD/README.md

 ## Contributing with Feature Branch and Merging

-For every single feature, create a branch and only commit/push to that branch until that feature is done and ready to merge.
+For every single feature, create a branch off of main and only commit/push to that branch until that feature is done and ready to merge.

 Once the feature is done and ready to be merged to main: